natalieagus/50002/docs/Labs/lab3.md

 <img src="{{ site.baseurl }}//docs/Labs/images/lab3/2025-12-01-16-22-42.png"  class="center_seventy no-invert"/>

-If you'd like to increment the value of the `dff` and advance two clock cycles, you need to write a loop:
+If you'd like to increment the value of the `dff` and advance two clock cycles, you need to write a loop so that we call `$tick_clock` each time we change `value.d`:

 ```verilog
     sig rst